NullRefExcep/AngularFormus/README.md

 }
 ```
 ### Field configuration
-Form must has one general field, which contain others fields
+Form must has one general field, which contain others fields.
 Example of field declaration:
 ```js
 {